celdorwow/diceware/README.md

 The application simulates generating a secure passwords using the [Diceware][1] method.
 However, how _secure_ the password is also depends on a number of words in a password; essentially the more words the more secure passphrase.
 For certain applications, there is a suggested _minimum_ # of words.
 There are circumstances where a long passphrase is not recommended.
 Please consult [this website][1] as well as the available [FAQ][2].

+As a side note, [Password strength test][7] is one of the tools to have a rough idea about how strong a passphrase is.
+While the _application is neither perfect nor foolproof_, as describer states, it still points out potential weak parts of a password.

 **Installation**

 In order to compile the project, the OS must have an access to a a java development kit, e.g. [OpenJDK][5].
 In order to create a self-contained and executable `jar` file, it is also required to have the access to  `mvn` command, which is part of the [Maven][4] project.
 Once both a java JDK and [Maven][4] are available and the current folder is a folder of the project, the executable self-contained `jar` file can be created.